The one-night booking trick that maximizes your Platinum credit

 Stack FHR benefits with a prepaid hotel credit

-Both personal and business Platinum cardholders now receive up to $600 back in statement credits each calendar year — $300 semi-annually —when making prepaid bookings through Amex FHR or The Hotel Collection.
+Both personal and business Platinum cardholders receive up to $600 back in statement credits each calendar year — $300 semi-annually — when making prepaid bookings through Amex FHR or The Hotel Collection.
 (The Hotel Collection requires a minimum two-night stay, while FHR properties do not have a minimum stay stipulation.)

 Maximize the credit with a one-night stay